 The Board has sought to find ways of helping to ensure that national and regional capacities are established, strengthened and/or supported in the aftermath of a WFP intervention.
-At its Third Regular Session in 200494 the Board approved a policy on WFP's approach to building country and regional capacities.
+At its Third Regular Session in 2004 the Board approved the policy "Building Country and Regional Capacities", 79 which replaces the documents "WFP Support to Countries in Establishing and Managing National Food Assistance Programmes" and "Measures to Enhance WFP's Programming in the Poorest Countries".81

-70. WFP, in partnership with other agencies, will take a systematic approach to building country and regional capacities to reduce hunger.
+100. WFP, in partnership with other agencies, will take a systematic approach to building country and regional capacities to reduce hunger.
 WFP's capacity-building activities will work to build, develop and/or strengthen country and regional capacities related to issues of hunger and malnutrition, especially as they affect the poorest and most vulnerable individuals and communities.
 WFP's comparative advantage in undertaking any of these activities must be assessed at the country or regional level, given its own abilities to contribute to capacity development.
-WFP should maintain an appropriate overall balance between the financial and human resources devoted to Strategic Priority 5 activities and those devoted to WFP's other strategic priorities, taking into account the core mission and mandate of WFP.95
+WFP should maintain an appropriate overall balance between the financial and human resources devoted to Strategic Priority 5 activities and those devoted to WFP's other strategic priorities, taking into account the core mission and mandate of the organization.82